An overview of crime statistics for the US

 Both the National Crime Victimization Survey and the Uniform Crime Report are products of two agencies within the US Department of Justice, the Federal Bureau of Investigation, and the Bureau of Justice Statistics.
 The two measures are partially explained below.

-There are an endless number of violent crimes that are not reported, 42 percent in 2022, (thus the need for the National Crime Victimization Survey) because participants see the event as a private matter, or not serious enough to report to the police.
+There are an endless number of violent crimes that are not reported, 45 percent in 2023, (thus the need for the National Crime Victimization Survey) because participants see the event as a private matter, or not serious enough to report to the police.
 For example, a friend could hit you with a beer bottle (a violent crime involving a weapon) but you have no intention of reporting it to law enforcement.
-But if you were contacted by the National Crime Victimization Survey, they will ask if you were the victim of an act of violence or if anyone used a weapon or object to attack you.

-Most violent and property crimes are not reported to the police, thus the majority of violent and property crime victims do not want police involvement, or do not see it as being in their best interest to report the incident, or do not believe that law enforcement can do anything about the incident, or are too afraid to report.
+Most violent and property crimes are not reported to the police, thus the majority of violent and property crime victims do not want police involvement or do not see it as being in their best interest to report the incident, or do not believe that law enforcement can do anything about the incident, or are too afraid to report.

 Some simplify the two measures by suggesting that crimes reported to law enforcement through the FBI are a measure of events crime victims deem serious (serious enough to report) versus a measure of all crime (regardless of significance) through the National Crime Victimization Survey.